nus-cs1010/2324-s1/docs/messages.md

 To fix, check the documentation or the `man` page of the function you are calling to understand the number of arguments needed.

-### W. Control reaches end of non-void function
+### Warning: Control reaches the end of non-void function

-Every non-void function, with the exception of `main`, must return a value.
+Every non-void function, except `main`, must return a value.
 If you define a non-void function but did not include a `return` statement, the compiler would warn you.
-Failing the return the intended value means the caller would not receive the correct value back, leading to buggy code.
+Failing the return the intended value means the caller would not receive the correct value back, leading to a buggy code.

 E.g.,